RongHuHu/HACA-Net/README.md

 # Model Evaluation
 To evaluate a trained model, you can execute one of the following commands from within the `experiments/nuScene/` directory, depending on which pedestrian scene you choose for your evaluation.
 Before evaluation, please comment out `x = self.norm(x)` on line 400 of `Transformer_model.py` under `Transformer/model/components/`.
 This is used to speed up training and has an adverse impact on the evaluation results.
 ## ETH/UCY
+To evaluate a model on the nuScenes dataset, you can execute one of the following commands from within the `experiments/nuScene/` directory, depending on which pedestrian scene you choose for your evaluation.
+You can choose the future horizon by modifying the parameter value in the following command (`prediction_horizon=12/8` corresponds to predicting the 4.8s/3.2s future respectively).

 Dataset  | Command
  ---- | -----
  ETH  | `python evaluate-eth.py --model models/pedestrian/eth --checkpoint=best_epoch --data ../processed_data/eth_test_map_full.pkl --output_path results --output_tag eth --node_type PEDESTRIAN --prediction_horizon 12`